 The area is comprised of residential properties which have recently been subdivided through the family transfer process.
 Lot sizes currently range between 1.4 acres to 7.5 acres with an average lot size of approximately 3.2 acres.

-This area should continue to evolve as a primarily low-density single-family residential district with appropriate infrastructure and options for clustering in conjunction with contiguous common areas or conservation easements.
+This area should continue to evolve as a primarily low-density residential area with appropriate infrastructure and options for clustering in conjunction with contiguous common areas or conservation easements.
+Accessory dwelling units are appropriate for this area and should reflect the character and scale of the community.

+The TVCP Residential Estate (RES-E) area is a transition zone between the valley and the upper elevations of the TCD.
+Lot sizes in this area should reflect the existing development pattern.

 Building envelopes and setbacks should be established on parcels to minimize the visibility of development from the valley floor and Bishop’s Lodge Road and to provide a natural buffer between developments.

+New development on slopes greater than 15% should be consistent with County Terrain Management standards.